INTERVIEW BY MARKO SYRJÄLÄ

-AC: The international version, it took some time to get that deal done with the States and the rest of Europe.
-The record deal we had was only for Sweden when we made the album and then it took like almost a year, and we touring all the time especially in Sweden, I think we only did a few shows in Finland?
-When we finally [got the international deal], we had a lot of new stuff which we wanted to record and change and that’s when we did the stuff with Bob Rock.
-That version did sell good.
+AC: The international version took some time to get that deal done with the States and Europe.
+The record deal we had was only for Sweden when we made the album, and then it took almost a year, and we toured the time, especially in Sweden.
+I think we only did a few shows in Finland?
+When we finally [got the international deal], we had a lot of new stuff which we wanted to record and change, and that’s when we did the stuff with Bob Rock.
+That version did sell well.
 I can’t remember how much it was in America, but at least 300,000.
 We were on some Billboard shows.

 CB: I’ve heard we sold about half a million altogether with those two [records].
-In those days it was very different, I’m talking about what bands sounded like in those days especially in Sweden, everybody was playing light stuff.
+In those days, it was very different, and I’m talking about what bands sounded like in those days, especially in Sweden, everybody was playing light stuff.

-AC: Some bands were all over copying the EUROPE stuff, because they were the most successful Swedish band at that time, but then there were all these Swedish pop bands singing in Swedish.
-I actually remember us thinking that this [ELECTRIC BOYS] was never going to work in Sweden, so we had already set plans to get out to America especially, because we didn’t think it was going to work here.
-When the album was released, the media and everybody picked up on it and started playing it and we actually became really famous.
+AC: Some bands were all over copying the EUROPE stuff because they were the most successful Swedish band at that time, but then there were all these Swedish pop bands singing in Swedish.
+I actually remember us thinking that this [ELECTRIC BOYS] was never going to work in Sweden, so we had already set plans to get out to America, especially because we didn’t think it would work here.
+When the album was released, the media and everybody picked up on it and started playing it, and we actually became really famous.
 We were really surprised.

-CB: After that a lot of bands started doing this sort of funk rock thing.
-It became like a funk rock wagon for some time, which was cool of course, but it’s kind of funny that this whole "funk-o-metal" was never invented when we did the album.
+CB: After that, a lot of bands started doing this sort of funk-rock thing.
+It became like a funk rock wagon for some time, which was cool, of course, but it’s kind of funny that this whole “funk-o-metal” was never invented when we did the album.
 We just wanted a title that explained what we were doing.
-And funk rock… we were never a metal band, so that was kind of wrong, we just wanted some opposites like funk and something else.
+And funk-rock… we were never a metal band, so that was wrong.
+We just wanted some opposites like funk and something else.

-CB: Like I said, the focus started drifting.
-We sat down and talked about it and Niclas was basically tired of touring and all that.
-With Franco I can’t remember exactly what it was, it wasn’t like a big incident or something.
+CB: As I said, the focus started drifting.
+We sat down and talked about it, and Niclas was basically tired of touring and all that.
+With Franco, I can’t remember exactly what it was.
+It wasn’t like a big incident or something.

-AC: Sometimes it just happens.
+AC: Sometimes, it just happens.
 We were touring so much.
-When you’re young and out on the road for like seven month in a row and stuff, we basically toured since the first album, actually before it, until that tour with GROOVUS MAXIMUS, that was like four or five years straight almost all the time.
-So of course you can get a little fed up and start losing focus.
+When you’re young and out on the road for like seven months in a row and stuff, we basically toured since the first album, actually before it, until that tour with GROOVUS MAXIMUS, that was like four or five years straight almost all the time.
+So, of course, you can get a little fed up and start losing focus.
 We didn’t have a huge fight or anything.
 We still kept in touch with the guys and hung out sometimes when we met in Stockholm.
-Then Conny and I talked if we wanted to do something and found Thomas and Martin and actually for a while though about changing the name because the sound was so different.
-After talking with the people at the record company we realized that of course people are going to expect us to play "All Lips n’ Hips" and "Electrified" and all those songs, so we figured it better to call it ELECTRIC BOYS.
+Then Conny and I talked if we wanted to do something and found Thomas and Martin and actually for a while thought about changing the name because the sound was so different.
+After talking with the people at the record company, we realized that people would expect us to play “All Lips n’ Hips” and “Electrified” and all those songs, so we figured it better to call it ELECTRIC BOYS.

 You also changed record company at that point, isn’t that right?

 AC: Well, Atco went through these merging things with East-West, so it became Atco-East-West.
-Then it turned out it wasn’t Atco anymore at all, it was just East-West, and if I remember right they were more into R&B stuff or whatever.
-I remember we were sitting and talking to some people at the record company and we thought they were complete idiots; they didn’t have a clue about what this band was about and didn’t even care.
+It turned out it wasn’t Atco anymore at all, it was just East-West, and if I remember right, they were more into R&B stuff.
+I remember we were sitting and talking to some people at the record company, and we thought they were complete idiots; they didn’t have a clue about what this band was about and didn’t even care.
 Then they dropped us, basically.
-It was good in a way, because we could have been stuck there with legal issues and stuff.
+It was good in a way because we could have been stuck there with legal issues and stuff.

-CB: At the time times were changing and people were listening to stuff.
-For us it was natural, it sounded heavier with the other guys.
+CB: At the time, times were changing, and people were listening to stuff.
+For us, it was natural, and it sounded heavier with the other guys.
 We all really liked bands like CAPTAIN BEYOND and stuff like that.
-You can’t force something to sound like [something else], if it doesn’t sound right then you have to change the members and get some people who play it that way.
-That’s what it sounded with these guys.
+You can’t force something to sound like [something else].
+If it doesn’t sound right then, you have to change the members and get some people who play it that way.
+That’s what it sounded like with these guys.

-It wasn’t too long after the album release before the whole band broke up, what happened?
+It wasn’t too long after the album’s release before the whole band broke up.
+What happened?

-AC: I seem to remember there was supposed to be a big tour all over Europe with KING’S X. Then just a couple of weeks before they cancelled the whole European tour for some reason and it was too short notice for us to get anything else, so we were stuck with like two gigs the whole summer.
+AC: I seem to remember there was supposed to be a big tour all over Europe with KING’S X. Then just a couple of weeks before, they canceled the whole European tour for some reason, and it was too short notice for us to get anything else, so we were stuck with like two gigs the whole summer.
 It was fucking ridiculous.
-So that’s basically what happened with that, sometimes shit happens and there’s nothing you can do about it.
+So that’s basically what happened with that, sometimes shit happens, and there’s nothing you can do about it.

-There’s one last question for you Conny.
-[Rumor has it that a second SILVER GINGER 5 album was already written, but never got recorded.]
+There’s one last question for you, Conny.
+[Rumor has it that a second SILVER GINGER 5 album was already written but never recorded.]
 Is there any chance that you might work again with Ginger [of THE WILDHEARTS] at some point in the future?